 Boeing 737 NG freighter options:

-Dan da Silva, Vice President of Modification and Conversion Services at Boeing, said in December 2014 that the company anticipates having enough commitments in the first quarter of 2015 to formally launch the programme.
-If so, the first aircraft could be delivered in late 2017.
-He describes the 737-800 BCF as possibly the simplest conversion Boeing has ever done; the result of a design philosophy that balances capability and the need for a very competitive price.
+Speaking in 2014, Dan da Silva, Vice President of Modification and Conversion Services at Boeing, described the 737-800 BCF as possibly the simplest conversion Boeing has ever done; the result of a design philosophy that balances capability and the need for a very competitive price.
 The longer fuselage, compared to the 737-400, means it can carry 12 pallets (11 88in x 125in and one 53in x 88in) on the main deck – one more than the 737-400, giving it a maximum payload of 26,300kg with a 2,000nm range.
 And of course the 737-800 has significantly lower operating costs than the older generation 737-400.

 Also Boeing is reviewing the aircraft conversion processes to reduce flow times.
 The need for the aircraft is driven by three main considerations: the first is regulatory pressure in key markets where there are age limits on aircraft, such as China; secondly, demand in China is such that by 2020 there will not be enough 737-400s to meet requirements; and finally there is a need for more advanced avionics to take advantage of RNP and FANS capabilities, which today require airlines to invest between $2 and $3 million to upgrade older generation 737-300s and -400s.
 There is still very high demand for the aircraft for passenger use though 737-800 deliveries started in 1998, with many being part of sale/leaseback deals.
 As 10-year leases are completed there will inevitably be returns as well as renewals, which should provide adequate feedstock, anticipates da Silva.